2022 - 2024 Ford Expedition Review

-Exterior
+Ford Expedition Exterior

 I’ve said it before: Is the Expedition my favorite looking car?
-No. The exterior is just fine, but I do love all the blacked-out elements of the Stealth edition.
-The interior is really where things shine.
+No. The exterior is just fine (and I do love all the blacked-out elements of their Stealth edition), but it’s size takes the main amount of focus.

 Even though the exterior isn’t anything to write home about, the interior is.
 First, the door cubby space is huge.
 My water bottle doesn't quite fit, but there is plenty of room for wipes, diapers, snacks, and more.
 I have great head clearance and excellent visibility even with three carseats in here.
 I am disappointed there isn’t a camera in the rear view mirror.
 This would make my visibility top notch.